Skip to content

 Néstle boycott - reasons for criticism

-Do Nestlé and sustainability go together - and why is it that there is constant criticism and scandals surrounding the world's largest food company?
+Do Nestlé and sustainability go together - and why are there constant criticisms and scandals surrounding the world's largest food company?
 I have long since found my answer to this question and know why I avoid buying Nestlé products as much as possible.
 As best I can - because they often hide behind third-party products with a different brand name.

-In this article, I would like to show you why Nestlé is subject to constant criticism, how you can boycott the company's products in your everyday life and why it all makes sense.
+In this article, I want to show you why Nestlé faces constant criticism, how you can boycott the company's products in your everyday life, and why it all makes sense.

-This video by Moritz Neumeier made me realize that CareElite still lacks a clear opinion on the Group's work.
-I am making up for this with the utmost conviction.
+This video by Moritz Neumeier made me realize that CareElite is still missing a clear opinion on the work of the group.
+I'm making up for that here with the utmost conviction.

 I have always had my reasons for boycotting Nestlé products as much as possible.
-But during my research, I regularly shook my head again at how heartless this company really is.
-In the end, of course, my Nestlé boycott became even stronger.
-Before I show you how you can prevent yourself from supporting the company in your everyday life, I would like to 5 good reasons to boycott Nestlé.
+But during my research, I regularly shook my head at how heartless this company really is.
+In the end, of course, my Nestlé boycott solidified a bit more.
+Before I show you how to prevent supporting the company in your everyday life, I would like to share with you here 5 good reasons to boycott Nestlé.

-The world's largest food company regularly faces class action lawsuits from people and companies demonstrating against child labor in its own supply chains.
-Nestlé has been facing criticism for more than a decade and is increasingly concerned with child labor on cocoa plantations - for example in Ghana or the Ivory Coast.
-This is modern slavery - children work here instead of going to school.
+The world's largest food company regularly faces class action lawsuits from people and companies protesting child labor in its supply chains.
+The corresponding criticism has been raining down on Nestlé for more than a decade and increasingly concerns child labor on cocoa plantations - such as in Ghana or the Ivory Coast.
+This is modern slavery - children working here instead of being in school.
 This violates the guidelines of the International Labor Organization (ILO).

 The company generates almost 8 billion euros in sales every year with packaged drinking water alone.
 Even though the plastic bottles contain Microplastics settles in the water, it is basically clean.
 How the water gets into the bottles, however, is anything but clean.
-Nestlé is privatizing the land above the world's largest sources of drinking water in order to sell it at an overpriced price.
-The French municipality of Vittel is a prominent example of criticism regarding the privatization of water sources.
+Nestlé privatizes the land above the largest drinking water sources on earth in order to sell it at an exorbitant price.
+The French municipality of Vittel is a prominent example of the criticism regarding the privatization of water sources.
 Nestlé pumps 750,000 cubic meters of water out of the ground there every year.₁ The consequences?
 The groundwater is sinking.
-And farmers' private wells have been closed and they now have to buy and transport their water from neighboring villages.
-The fact that CEO Peter Brabeck-Letmathe is said to have said that water is not a human right no longer surprises anyone.
+And private wells belonging to farmers have been closed, and they now have to buy and transport their water from neighboring towns.
+The fact that company CEO Peter Brabeck-Letmathe is said to have said that water is not a human right no longer surprises anyone.

 Néstle boycott - reasons for criticism

-A poster from "Heldenmarkt", which is primarily directed against Nestlé's Nespresso coffee capsules.
+A poster from "Heldenmarkt" that is primarily directed against Nestlé's Nespresso coffee capsules.

 This picture of Marius from our community has become on the Facebook page of CareElite shared hundreds of thousands of times within a few hours.
-Nestlé is making a lot of money with the Nespresso capsules - because they save consumers unnecessary problems with the coffee filter.
-But the customer pays the equivalent of €70 for a kilogram of coffee - leaving 8,000 tons of waste a year.
-Which unfortunately increases Plastic waste in the environment is left behind.
+Nestlé is making a killing with the Nespresso capsules - because they save consumers unnecessary problems with the coffee filter.
+But the customer pays the equivalent of €70 for a kilogram of coffee - and is left with 8,000 tons of waste a year.
+Which unfortunately increases Plastic waste in the environment remains behind.

-In addition to the capsules, we also find juice and cocoa packets and their straws, ice cream containers, water cups and, of course, Nestlé water bottles on the beaches during our clean-up campaigns.
-This is because there is almost no deposit system like the one in Germany - and so the waste ends up in nature, especially in developing countries in South-East Asia, costing the lives of millions of animals every year.
+In addition to the capsules, we also find juice and cocoa packets and their straws, ice cream containers, water cups and, of course, Nestlé water bottles on the beaches during our cleanup campaigns.
+This is because there is almost no deposit system like the one in Germany - and so the garbage ends up in nature, especially in Southeast Asian developing countries, and costs the lives of millions of animals every year.
 But Nestlé also wants to make profits in places where the level of education and waste disposal systems are still inadequate and are only improving very slowly.

 4. Nestlé accepts health consequences

-The company gears its own products towards profit and growth, and in doing so forgoes health aspects.
-In the early days, for example, Nestlé realized that money could be made with a substitute for breast milk.
-In response, the company created its own products in powder form and advertised them aggressively and misleadingly.
-Nestlé gave the impression that children grow just as well with artificial milk as with natural breast milk.
-The criticism of Nestlé that the company has demonstrably caused and condoned the death of infants is therefore justified.
+The corporation gears its own products toward profit and growth, foregoing health considerations.
+For example, in the early days Nestlé found that there was money to be made from a substitute for breast milk.
+In response, in-house powdered products were created and aggressively and even misleadingly advertised.
+Nestlé gave the impression that children grew just as well with artificial milk as they did with natural breast milk.
+Criticism of Nestlé for demonstrably causing and condoning the deaths of infants is therefore justified.
 A Report of the organization "Changing Markets Foundation provides information.

 However, Nestlé also sees the market changing towards more conscious consumption and healthy eating.
-That is why the products will certainly become healthier in the future.
-Because what is good for the customer is also good for the company.
-It is a pity that this rethink is driven by the profit motive and not by the heart of the company.
+That's why the products will certainly be healthier in the future.
+Because what's good for the customer is also good for the company.
+It is a pity that this change in thinking is driven by the profit motive and not by the heart of the company.
 Which brings us to the fifth major point of criticism.

 ... and yet tries to present itself as the opposite.
 For good reason.
-Because criticism and scandals from an ethical and ecological point of view are the only thing that can really threaten the company.
+Because criticism & scandals from an ethical and ecological point of view are the only things that can really be dangerous for the corporation.
 But Nestlé's goal is to make money.
 No matter how - but as much as possible.
 Water is a product and not a human right.
-For its own product range Animal testing carried out.
+For its own range of products Animal testing carried out.
 Doctors are bribed and other people lose access to free drinking water.
-Nestlé takes water from the poor to enrich itself - and calls it Pure Life.
+Nestlé takes water away from the poor to enrich itself - and calls it Pure Life.
 Unfortunately, these people can no longer afford the water.
-In my opinion, a company that knowingly does bad things to people all over the world in order to make money from it is working without a soul.
+A corporation that knowingly does bad things to people around the world in order to make money from it is, in my opinion, operating without a soul.

 How you can boycott Nestlé